 Learn more about Civil Engineering at Armour College of Engineering by looking at our brochure!

-Accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+Accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.

 The civil engineer often is confronted with conditions so variable and complex that they cannot be precisely defined by science and mathematics.
 Therefore, a knowledge of the arts and social sciences, as well as the physical sciences, is essential.
 In addition, because civil engineering requires overall planning of very large projects whose components involve many other disciplines, it is also necessary to have knowledge of management techniques.
 The goal of the civil engineering degree program is to provide an education that enables graduates to make far-reaching decisions that draw not only from technical knowledge but also from integrity and judgment.

-Architecture students who plan to pursue a master's degree in structural engineering should take CAE 303, 304, 307, 310, 315, 431 and 432 in place of CAE 287, 351 and 352.
-Students Should consult the IIT Bulletin: Graduate Programs for additional details.
+Architecture students who plan to pursue a master's degree in structural engineering should take CAE 303, 304, 307, 431 and 432.
+Students should consult the Master of Engineering in Structural Engineering curriculum for additional details.

 All Civil Engineering students are required to take the Fundamentals of Engineering (FE) examination during their senior year.
 The paper-based examination is offered by the State of Illinois in October and April while the computer-based examination is offered year-round.
 Students should contact the National Council of Examiners for Engineering and Surveying (NCEES) for information concerning this examination.

 We also offer co-terminal degree programs that combine the Bachelor of Science in Civil Engineering with our professional master's degree programs.
 These are "fast-track" 1-year masters programs that allow you to share 9 credit hours between your bachelor and master degrees.